aaronjoseph/DataScienceNotes/Boosting.md

 Boosting works on the principle that, it leverages multiple weak learners to build a strong learner.

+Here, hard to classify instances are given more weights.
+Therefore in the sequantial learning step, hard to learn records are given more emphasis, and therefore learnt.

 Boosting differs from bagging in the order of execution, boosting is implemented sequentially, while bagging is done parallelly

 ---